Arunscape/antergos-prime/README.md

 Basically I just wanted to use gdm instead of sddm, so installation goes something like this:

-sudo pacman -S nvidia gdm
+sudo pacman -S nvidia bbswitch gdm

 sudo systemctl disable lightdm